Suzanne Vu, Logan Elementary English Learner (EL) teacher

 What role do families and cultural backgrounds play in your teaching approach, and how do you incorporate students’ home languages and cultures into learning?

 This is crucial on so many levels!
-As aforementioned, families and cultural backgrounds are at the forefront of my teaching.
+As aforementioned, families and their cultural backgrounds are at the forefront of my teaching.
 Having a strong school-family partnership can drastically change the whole child.

 How do you differentiate instruction to meet the varying English proficiency levels within a single classroom?